Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: Conclusion

 \section{Conclusion}

-In this paper, we introduce the setting of MAB with surrogate rewards and explain how ML and AI models can be applied to convert side information into surrogate rewards to assist online decision-making.
-Within this framework, we develop the MLA-UCB algorithm that provably outperforms the optimal regret bound achievable without surrogate rewards under Gaussian rewards -- even when the surrogate rewards have arbitrarily large bias and the amount of offline data is limited.
-Furthermore, MLA-UCB does not require knowledge of the variance of and correlation between true and surrogate rewards.
+In this paper, we introduced a multi-armed bandit setting in which the learner has access to machine learning–generated surrogate rewards observed both offline and online.
+The surrogates may be arbitrarily biased and need not preserve the arm ranking, but their correlation with the true reward can be exploited for variance reduction.
+Building on machine-learning-assisted mean estimation, we proposed the MLA-UCB algorithm, which uses variance-adaptive confidence bounds and requires no prior knowledge of reward variances or reward–surrogate covariance.
+Under a joint Gaussian model with unknown mean and covariance, we established regret upper bounds and matching lower bounds, showing that MLA-UCB is asymptotically optimal and improves the leading regret constant in proportion to $1-\rho_k^2$ for suboptimal arms.

+We further extended the approach to batched rewards with potentially non-Gaussian distributions.
+Using self-normalized moderate deviation bounds, we obtained computable confidence bounds and regret guarantees that preserve the same correlation-driven variance reduction in the leading term.
+Simulations and case studies on language-model selection and video recommendation illustrate that MLA-UCB can deliver consistent regret reductions with moderate offline surrogate sample sizes, including regimes where surrogate means are uninformative for arm ranking.
 Although the primary focus of this paper is on the MAB setting, ML-generated surrogate rewards can be useful in more complicated settings, such as contextual bandits.
 We leave this as an important future direction to explore further.